department-of-veterans-affairs/va.gov-team/products/identity-personalization/sso/ux-research/UAT/UAT-plan.md

 - Do our testers find the SSOe redirects to be confusing or otherwise detremential to their experience?

 ## Method
-- User acceptance testing
+- User acceptance testing - goal is to ensure SSOe works in production.
-- Remote moderated, via Zoom.
-Will ask testers to share their screens.
-- Testing from VA.gov
-- This type of testing will allow us to observe a variety of users experiencing SSOe with different credentials & see how testers outside of our team react to SSOe in real-time
+- Remote moderated _and_ unmoderated, via Zoom.
+Will seek to ensure all credential types are tested, and conduct a couple moderated sessions to benefit from seeing a testers flow as they navigate SSO, but also ask for unmoderated testers to ensure we're able to get folks who have all the credential types we need.
+- Testing will take place on VA.gov.
+We'll need to work with testers before they test to get their Google ID number so we can turn on SSOe in production for them.

 ## Participants and Recruitment
 #### Participant criteria
-- 4-8 participants across DSVA, Ad Hoc, and potentially other contractors
+- At least 4, ideally 8, open to more participants across DEPO and Ad Hoc
-- Participants must have CAG access
 - Must have their own MHV, ID.me, or DS Logon account
-- We'll need to work with testers at the beginning of testing to get their Google ID number so we can turn on SSOe in prod just for them

 #### What is your recruitment strategy?
-- Will put out a call on Slack across DSVA and Ad Hoc, seeking users who have their own accounts to test with in production
+- Will put out a call on Slack across DSVA and Ad Hoc, seeking users who have their own accounts to test with

 ## Timeline
 #### Dates
-- We are seeking to launch SSOe to 1% of users on 5/6/20, meaning we need to have testing completed by Friday 5/1/20
+- We are seeking to launch SSOe to 1% of users on 5/6/20, and want to start UAT on that same date

-#### Stimuli for testting
+#### Stimuli for testing
 - Production environment

-#### Length of Sessions
+#### Length of sessions
-- About 30 minutes, maximum of 45 minutes
+- About 20 minutes, maximum of 45 minutes

 #### Availability
 - Pending completion of SSOe work dates can be set